felixzhao/HARDataset/README.md

 ## structure
 The project is structured into three main components: a final report, a notebook for a solution using a deep neural network (DNN), and a notebook for a solution using non-DNN methods.
-- The final report, "Halter-V1-final-report.ipynb," provides an overview of the project and its results.
+- The final report, "Halter-V1-final-report.ipynb," provides all the results.
 - "Halter-V1-HAR-DNN.ipynb" includes the DNN solution,
 - "Halter-V2-HAR-non-DNN.ipynb" includes the non-DNN solution.